-The first calibration test site is the headwaters of the Smugglers Cove catchment, located in the SE of Santa Cruz Island, the largest of the California Channel Islands (California, USA).
-Lidar data at 1 m resolution are available in the basin via the 2010 US Geological Survey Channel Islands lidar Collection, available from OpenTopography (opentopography.org).
+The first calibration test site is the headwaters of the Smugglers Cove catchment, located in the SE of Santa Cruz Island, the largest of the California Channel Islands (California, USA; Fig. 6a).
+Lidar data at 1 m resolution are available in the basin via the 2010 US Geological Survey Channel Islands Lidar Collection, available from OpenTopography (opentopography.org).

 The basin has a total relief of approximately 550 m and drains to the Pacific Ocean.
-Previous work has estimated uplift rates of ≈ 1 mm yr-1 using dated terraces and fault activity (e.g., Pinter et al., 1998; Muhs et al., 2014), and the site has experienced regional sea-level variations (e.g., Schumann et al., 2016; Pinter et al., 2018).
+Previous work has estimated uplift rates of $\approx 1 \text{ mm yr}^{-1}$ using dated terraces and fault activity (e.g. Pinter et al., 1998; Muhs et al., 2014), and the site has experienced regional sea-level variations (e.g. Schumann et al., 2016; Pinter et al., 2018).
 This, along with bedrock heterogeneity, has led to numerous knickzones in the catchment which have been mapped and tested against a previous knickzone extraction algorithm by Neely et al. (2017).
-18 knickzone bases and lips have been reported based on topographic expression and field observations across the whole catchment.
+A total of 18 knickzone bases and lips have been reported based on topographic expression and field observations across the whole catchment.
 As the Neely et al. (2017) algorithm is targeted specifically at knickzones, we compare the mapped knickzone bases and lips with those picked by our algorithm.
-Knickzone bases and lips are the equivalent of increases and decreases in k{sn} , respectively.
+Knickzone bases and lips are the equivalent of increases and decreases in $k{\rm sn}$, respectively.

 We extracted channel heads using a curvature-based method of channel extraction, following Pelletier (2013) and Grieve et al. (2016).
-This method has an estimated accuracy of \approx 10 metres horizontally along drainage paths (Clubb et al., 2014).
-Before extracting channel steepness, we calculated the best fit concavity index for the basin by maximising collinearity between the main stem channel and the tributaries in χ -elevation space, using the bootstrapping method of Mudd et al. (2018): the best-fit θ at the site is 0.25.
+This method has an estimated accuracy of $\approx 10\,\text{m}$ horizontally along drainage paths (Clubb et al., 2014).
+Before extracting channel steepness, we calculated the best-fit concavity index for the basin by maximising collinearity between the main-stem channel and the tributaries in χ -elevation space using the bootstrapping method of Mudd et al. (2018a): the best-fit θ at the site is 0.25.